viaacode/sipin-unzip-dispatch-service/README.md

-# Unzip service
+# Unzip dispatch service

 ## Synopsis

 Subscribes to a Pulsar topic to get notified of incoming zip files which get extracted to a specified folder.
-An event is published to Pulsar to make it known the extraction was succesful.
+An event is published to Pulsar to make it known the extraction was successful.

 ## Prerequisites